-My partner and I have found ourselves happily burdened with a 2015 Peugeot Boxer and intend to spend this period in a state of sawdust-covered, camper-converting bliss.
+My partner and I found ourselves happily burdened with a 2015 Peugeot Boxer and intend to spend this period in a state of sawdust-covered, camper-converting bliss.
 Travel plans thwarted and last-minute plans made to return back to the UK, a van conversion seemed a fun project to keep us busy.

 Hey, they say we have at least 8 careers in a lifetime these days.
 When we're not apologising to the neighbours about the drilling (again), endlessly scrolling #vanlife porn on Instagram, or taking excessively long tea breaks to contemplate what on earth we've taken on, I find myself daydreaming about our post-lockdown adventures in the UK.

 Below is your ultimate guide to the best campervan accessories.
 From the can't-go-without, to the convenient, to the downright cool, here's the list that will jazz up your van, cosy up the space and generally make it feel like somewhere you'd never want to leave.

-Check out this Portable 12V DC Powered Shower Unit
+Check out this Portable 12V DC Powered Shower Unit.

-One of those boring but crucial purchases that you'll congratulate yourself for everytime.
-If you're staying away from campsites with marked out pitches and want to get out into the wilderness, chances are you'll struggle to find completely level ground to lay your head.
+One of those boring but crucial purchases that you'll congratulate yourself for E-V-E-R-Y-T-I-M-E. If you're staying away from campsites with marked out pitches and want to go wild camping, chances are you'll struggle to find completely level ground to lay your head.